omni-compiler/omni-compiler/README.md

  follows is assumed to be 4x4x2.

     !$xmp nodes p(*,*,*)

+## Compiler Options
+* -openmp
+* -omp
+ These options enable handling of OpenMP directives.

+* -max_assumed_shape=N
+ This option specifies the maximum number of assumed-shape array arguments of an XMP/F procedure.
+The default is 16.
+If the number of them exceeds this value, the result is not guaranteed.

 # Profiling Options in XMP/C
  XMP supports profiler interfaces of Scalasca and tlog.